WebAssembly/spec/spectec/test-prose/TEST.md

 Step_pure/i31.get sx
 1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value val from the stack.
-3. If val is REF.NULL, then:
+3. If val is some REF.NULL, then:
   a.
 Trap.
-4. If val is REF.I31_NUM, then:
+4. If val is some REF.I31_NUM, then:
   a.
 Let (REF.I31_NUM i) be val.
   b.
 Push the value (I32.CONST $extend__(31, 32, sx, i)) to the stack.